MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-administration.md

 ## Data and access when a trial or subscription ends

-Trials can expire, and so can a apid subscription, such as if the customer does not renew the subscription or stops payments, or if the customer cancels the subscription.
+Trials can expire, and so can a paid subscription, such as if the customer does not renew the subscription or stops payments, or if the customer cancels the subscription.

 [!INCLUDE [admin-extendtrials-periods](../developer/includes/admin-extendtrials-periods.md)]